sarakusha/novastar/packages/native/README.md

 ```

 Structs and enumerations are also best imported via direct paths.
-If you are using commonjs modules, then use path `@novastar/native/build/main/generated/...`,
-if you need ES6 modules, then use path `@novastar/native/build/module/generated/...`.

 Enum types end with `Enum` in their names.
 Each file contains, in addition to the type, a codec that can be used to validate